Cat With a Young Woman

-When Junie occasionally wanted to vent her frustrations about work, Fred listened without interrupting and asked the kinds of questions that showed he was paying attention.
+When Junie occasionally wanted to vent her frustrations about work, Fred listened without interrupting and asked questions that showed he was paying attention.
 She appreciated how he didn’t try to fix her problems but let her ramble on until she figured out a solution on her own.
 On rare occasions, he made suggestions.

 When her department was reorganized and she was assigned to a difficult and demanding manager, Junie thought about applying for a job at another company.

 “I don’t want to deal with a mean boss, Fred.”